 obj.at_tick() will be called every 20 seconds.

-You can also import function and tick that:
+You can also import a function and tick that:

 from evennia import TICKER_HANDLER as tickerhandler from mymodule import myfunc tickerhandler.add(30, myfunc)